 Another year has gone by and this site turns 15 years old this week.
 That’s pretty old in the web world.
 The web of 2009 is very different from 1994.
 Back then there were no blogs, communities or RSS feeds.
 Google was not even started and popular sites like YouTube, Flickr and Pirate Bay were a decade into the future.

-If you want maximum travel experience in minimum time, a classic roadtrip is the way to go.
+If you want maximum travel experience in minimum time, a classic road trip is the way to go.
 The freedom of roaming with a car is simply unparalleled.
 You are free to choose between the packed freeways and the lonely dirt roads, and wherever you end up it cannot be stated enough that the journey is the goal in itself more than the actual destination, as TS Eliot almost put it.
-You will see the scenic side and get immersed in the unique culture of the country.

 Euphoria is a system for simulating 3D characters with muscles and skeleton, instead of using predetermined keyframes or motion capture.
 They have a beautiful demonstration video of the system in action.
 This is probably the coolest thing I’ve seen in this field since a video in the mid-nineties where interacting AI objects were visualized as flatshaded polygons.

 Today it is 40 years to the day since humans first landed on the moon.
 Apart from the main celebration site We choose the moon, there is also a Twitter account which is tracking the mission as it happened.